 Chronic Prostatitis and Chronic Pelvic Pain Syndrome (CPPS)

 Chronic Prostatitis or Chronic Pelvic Pain Syndrome (CPPS) are often considered synonymous where the pain in the pelvis is of a persistent nature.
-In Prostatitis, there may be an infection affecting the prostate gland and about 5-10% are actually bacteria related while the vast majority is related to inflammation or non-specific pain syndromes.
+In Prostatitis, there may be an infection affecting the prostate gland and about 5-10% are actually bacteria related while the vast majority are related to inflammation or non-specific pain syndromes.
 Prostatitis can affect men at any age and accounts for about ¼ of all pelvic pain, genital or urinary conditions in young to middle-aged men.
 Where pain persists after a period of time and after the medicine has failed to resolve pain, CPPS or Chronic Prostatitis is a diagnosis often assigned.
+Prostate Milking can help in some circumstances ........... many men find a rectal examination which includes massage and drainage of the swollen prostate gland helpful in decreasing their pain

-The least common form of the condition and manifests with an increased frequency of micturition, particularly at night.
+The least common form of the condition manifests with an increased frequency of micturition, particularly at night.
 There is often pain in the pelvis and genitals, and there are other signs of infection including vomiting, fever, and chills.
 This condition would make you feel quite ill and requires prompt treatment.
 Left untreated symptoms lead to a drop in blood pressure, confusion, and increased mortality.
+Prostate Milking can help in some circumstances ........... many men find a rectal examination which includes massage and drainage of the swollen prostate gland helpful in decreasing their pain

 Diagnosed in situations where the symptoms of prostate infections are recurrent.
 The symptoms are much less severe than in acute states but they are often difficult to treat with many trials of antibiotics proving unsuccessful and the patient suffering recurrent pain and symptoms.